Kyle Skipworth: Florida/Miami Marlins

 Skipworth was drafted in the first round (sixth overall) of the 2008 amateur draft by the Florida Marlins. and began his professional career that year.
-He hit .208 in 43 games with the GCL Marlins.
-In 2009, he hit .208 in 70 games with the Greensboro Grasshoppers of the Class A South Atlantic League.
-He split 2010 between the Grasshoppers (107 games) and Jacksonville Suns of the Class AA Southern League (two games), hitting .245 with 17 home runs and 59 RBIs.
-Playing for the Suns in 2012, he batted .217 with 21 home runs and 63 RBIs.
+He hit .208 in 43 games with the Gulf Coast League Marlins.
+In 2009, Skipworth hit .208 in 70 games with the Greensboro Grasshoppers of the Single–A South Atlantic League.
+He split 2010 between the Grasshoppers (107 games) and Jacksonville Suns of the Double–A Southern League (two games), hitting .245 with 17 home runs and 59 RBI.
+Playing for the Suns in 2012, Skipworth batted .217 with 21 home runs and 63 RBI.

 In spring training in 2013, Skipworth competed with Miguel Olivo for a spot on the 25-man roster as a backup catcher to Rob Brantly, the starter, following an injury to Jeff Mathis.
-Olivo won the role, and Skipworth was optioned to the New Orleans Zephyrs of the Class AAA Pacific Coast League before the start of the season.
+Olivo won the role, and Skipworth was optioned to the New Orleans Zephyrs of the Triple–A Pacific Coast League before the start of the season.
 On April 5, the Marlins promoted Skipworth to the major leagues when they placed Casey Kotchman on the disabled list.
+In 4 games for Miami, he went 0–for–3 with a walk.
+Skipworth was designated for assignment by the Marlins on December 18, following the signing of Casey McGehee.
+He cleared waivers and was sent outright to Triple–A New Orleans on December 20.

-He was designated for assignment on December 18, 2013.
-Skipworth played the 2014 season with New Orleans, and became a free agent at the end of the season.
+Skipworth played the 2014 season with New Orleans, hitting .216/.292/.407 with 10 home runs and 30 RBI over 70 appearances.
+He became a free agent at the end of the season.